Main content start

 Over the years there have been joint appointments with Economics (Anderson, Arrow, Romano), Mathematics (Candès, Chatterjee, Dembo, Diaconis, Karlin), Earth Sciences (Switzer), Education (Olkin), Psychology (McNemar), Computer Science, (Ma), Operations Research (Lieberman), ICME (Candès), SLAC (Friedman), Symbolic Systems (Diaconis, Holmes), Electrical Engineering (Cover, Duchi, Montanari), and the School of Medicine (Efron, Hastie, Johnstone, Lai, Miller, Moses, Palacios, Tibshirani, Wong).

 The first doctorates were awarded to Herbert Solomon (1950) and Lincoln Moses (1951).
 Since then, nearly 500 doctorates and — commencing in the early '80s — over 1200 master's degrees have been awarded.
 The department offered a bachelor's degree for a number of years, but the student enrollment was low.
-Instead, a joint degree that includes mathematics, statistics, applied mathematics, and computer science was created: the result is the highly successful Mathematical and Computational Science program.
+Instead, a joint degree that includes mathematics, statistics, applied mathematics, and computer science was created: the result was the highly successful Mathematical and Computational Science program (now reimagined as the Data Science program).

 Stanford established a series of fellowships in 1993 in honor of Gerald J. Lieberman.
 The fellowships are awarded to outstanding advanced doctoral students who intend to pursue a career in university teaching and research.
 In 2011 the department established the Charles Stein Fellowship in Statistics, designed to be an academic career-building step for new scholars.
 In 2016, two new awards were inaugurated at the Diploma Ceremony in June: the Ingram Olkin Dissertation Award was created to acknowledge significant contributions to interdisciplinary research by a Ph.D. candidate; and the Theodore W. Anderson Theory of Statistics Dissertation Award recognizes exceptional achievements in the area of theoretical statistics, and was presented for the first time with Ted, his wife Dorothy, son Bob and daughter Jenny all in attendance.